jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 Your smart thermostat will report the latest values of temperature and noise level as reviewed in the previous chapter.
 Your thermostat will also receive commands and track the state of two more values called "hvacStatus" and "roomOccupancy".
 These values will be determined by the cloud application in the coming chapters.

-## How to program publishing messages to AWS IoT Core
+## Publishing messages to AWS IoT Core
 You will use the AWS IoT Device SDK for Embedded C ("C-SDK") to communicate between your smart thermostat device and AWS IoT Core.
 This is a best practice for abstracting away security, network, and data layers so you can focus on the application logic of your device and solution.
 The C-SDK bundles libraries for connecting to AWS IoT Core over the MQTT protocol, interfacing with the hardware secure element to sign requests, and for integrating with higher order features like the device shadow.

 Let's look at a few critical lines of code and analyze what they do.